smallbasic/smallbasic.github.io/_build/reference/1497-language-rshift.markdown

 # RSHIFT

-> result = number RSHIFT amount
+> result = x RSHIFT n

-Performs a right shift of the bits of `number` by `amount` positions.
+Performs a bitwise operation that shifts all the bits of `x` to the right by an amount of `n`.

 ### Example